YottaDB/YDBDoc/MultiLangProgGuide/pythonprogram.rst

 - If there is no next node or subtree at that level of the subtree, a :code:`yottadb.YDBNodeEnd` exception will be raised.
 - A :code:`yottadb.YDBNodeEnd` exception will be raised on all subsequent calls to :code:`Key.subscript_next()` after exhausting all nodes and/or subtrees as described above
 - To enable re-traversal of the current subscript level, the user may pass a value of :code:`True` to :code:`Key.subscript_next()`, which will cause the function to return the next subscript at the current level, as if :code:`Key.subscript_next()` was not previously called and a :code:`yottadb.YDBNodeEnd` exception was not previously raised.
+- In the event of any other error in the underlying :ref:`ydb-subscript-next-s-st-fn` call, a :code:`YDBError` exception is raised reflecting the underlying YottaDB error code and message.

 The following example sets a value on multiple nodes at the first subscript level of a local variable, then iterates over each subscript at this level in two ways.
 First, the subscripts are iterated over using a :code:`Key.subscript_next()` manually in a succession of hard-coded calls.
 Then, the starting subscript of the iteration is reset after iterating over all subscripts at that level.
 Finally, the subscripts are again iterated over, but this time using a :code:`while` loop instead of hard-coded individual calls to :code:`Key.subscript_next()`.